Code-Institute-Submissions/editreadme/README.md

 There is no meet up times as people enjoy spotting 24 hours a day 365 day a year so you will never be alone .

+# THE FOOTER

+The footer section includes links to the relevant social media sites for Plane Spotting.
+The links will open to a new tab to allow easy navigation for the user.
+The footer is valuable to the user as it encourages them to keep connected via social media such as Facebook,Twitter,Instagram,youtube.